djalilhebal/namaene/README.md

 ![System arch overview](docs/namaene-arch.png)

 ### Handling quota

 Using Redis.

 **What to count**
 - Google says `<mark>` are stripped, but that doesn't matter.
 We don't care since we are only using a single `<phoneme>` tag.
-- We can just `TextEncoder` and count bytes.
+- We can just use `TextEncoder` and count bytes.
 Again, better be safe than sorry.

 > **Note:**
 > For WaveNet and Standard voices, the number of characters will be equal to or less than the number of bytes represented by the text.
 This includes alphanumeric characters, punctuation, and white spaces.
 Some character sets use more than one byte for a character.
 For example, Japanese (ja-JP) characters in UTF-8 typically require more than one byte each.
 In this case, you are only charged for one character, not multiple bytes.